pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/forensics_trick_or_breach.md

 file.something: Microsoft Excel 2007+
 ```

-We get an Excel file, which is itself just a zip.
+We get an Excel file, which is just a zip.
 After extracting the zip, we can inspect its content:

 ```bash
 $ unzip file.something